SEED magazine recently posted on the concept of early warning signs in complex systems that I found quite provocative and important.

-When I encounter others on genuine, authentic and intimate level of learning I never cease to be left in awe.
-That comes from humility and is something I was fortunate to have modeled to me.
+When I encounter others on a genuine, authentic and intimate levels of learning I never cease to be left in awe.
+That comes from humility and is something I was fortunate to have modelled to me.
 I was once told by a retiring professor who was leaving on the day I was convocating from my undergraduate degree:

-“When I was in my undergraduate, I new everything.
+“When I was an undergraduate, I knew everything.
 Now that I am a retired professor, I realize I know nothing.
 Every year of learning serves to teach me that I know less and less.”

 The SEED article goes on to point to the current problems in science in dealing with complexity and the imperative towards collaboration and cross-disciplinary engagement: